elliemurphy/ProtSeqAnalysis/README.md

 1. Import necessary programs
 2. Any protein sequence may be run through the error checking and amino acid composition functions.
 Example protein sequences derived from *Arabidopsis thaliana* encoding PYL1 and PYL2 receptor proteins has been included in the Markdown for use.
 These were obtained from Uniprot (https://www.uniprot.org/uniprot/Q8VZS8; https://www.uniprot.org/uniprot/O80992)
 3. A number of .bgme files have also been uploaded as sample data for the conserved motif search function.
 Save these files to the working directory
-4. Once again, an example of a conserved motif sequence to input when prompted has been included
+4. Once again, an example of a motif sequence to input when prompted has been included.
+Motifs within a protein sequence may be obtained though the NCBI Batch CD-Search Tool [NCBI] (https://www.ncbi.nlm.nih.gov/Structure/bwrpsb/bwrpsb.cgi)
 5. This function may be used to analyse the sequences within any BMGE files, and the conserved motif may be altered as necessary
 6. The results of the motif search will be placed in a new file (Results.txt) displaying each .bmge file and a list of the sequences containing the specified motif
 7. The text file output will allow subsequent analysis of the search results, although due to time constraints the software for this is not included